---

 ### Layer 1: Citation-First Content Engine with Real Feedback Loop

-Mersel AI builds prompt maps from sales call recordings, competitor citation patterns, and the existing AI answer landscape for a specific category.
-This system publishes citation-first content directly to the CMS on a continuous cadence while integrating with Google Search Console and GA4.
-By tracking which posts earn citations and drive qualified inbound traffic, the feedback loop refines content based on real performance data rather than assumptions.
+Citation-first content engines with real feedback loops form Layer 1 of the GEO strategy by building prompt maps from sales recordings and competitor patterns.
+The system publishes citation-first content directly to the CMS on a continuous cadence while tracking performance via Google Search Console and GA4.
+This feedback loop identifies which posts earn citations and which prompts drive qualified inbound, refining content based on real performance data rather than assumptions.

 ### Layer 2: AI-Native Infrastructure Layer